fix2544/Modern-Ecommerce-Platforms/README.md

 ## Work Process look like

-Agile methodology is a project management and product development approach that prioritizes simplicity, collaboration, and the ability to respond to customer needs and changes quickly.
-It is based on the idea of breaking down a project or development into short, iterative cycles, where each cycle produces a usable product or software feature that can be tested and used.
-Here are some key principles of Agile:
+The workflow process of the system bears similarities to Agile methodology, which is a framework for software project management and product development that emphasizes simplicity and the ability to adapt to customer requirements and rapid development.
+It is rooted in collaboration between the development team and customers.
+The core principle of Agile is to break the project or development into short cycles (iterations), with each cycle producing a usable software version that can be tested and utilized.
+Agile work involves the following characteristics:

 - Collaboration: Agile encourages close collaboration between the development team and the customer, emphasizing communication and working together closely.